 If you miss the 90 business day timeframe for applying for adjudication you will need to use other methods to resolve your payment dispute.

-No. The Building Commission cannot resolve payment disputes.
-However, the Building Commission can provide advice on options to resolve the dispute.
+No. Building and Energy cannot resolve payment disputes.
+However, Building and Energy can provide advice on options to resolve the dispute.

 No. The CCA does not apply to construction work being done by an employee.